fbpx

 Assembly and Installation

-After my wife and I built a chicken coop in our backyard for our 16 chickens, I figured we wouldn’t have an issue putting together the infrared sauna over a weekend.
+After my wife and I built a chicken coop in our backyard, I figured we wouldn’t have any trouble putting together an infrared sauna over a weekend.
 To our surprise, it took nowhere near that much time, requiring just a bit more than two hours to assemble all the pieces.

 In fact, taking the individual components out of the two big boxes they arrived in, and carrying them one by one from the driveway to the backyard, took almost as much time as assembling the sauna.

-It is worth noting that the reason we had to carry the sauna components to their final location one by one was that each box weighed over 700 pounds.
-And while I had help from a friend (and although I can deadlift over 500 pounds), the size and shape of the boxes made it impossible to carry them.
+It’s worth noting that the reason we had to carry the sauna components to their final location one by one was that each box weighed over 700 pounds.
+And while I had help from a friend, the size and shape of the boxes made it impossible to carry them.

-Once we had all of the pieces in our basement, my wife and I had no issues putting everything together.
-The only thing we had to do before setting everything up was to have our electrician install a dedicated 120V 20A circuit with an outdoor-rated GFCI outlet.
+Once we had all of the pieces in our basement (which we used as the staging area for pre-assembly), my wife and I had no issues putting everything together.
+The only thing we had to do before setting everything up was to have our electrician install a dedicated electrical circuit with an outdoor-rated GFCI outlet.

-What made the assembly so easy was the fact that we didn’t have to use any power tools.
+What made the assembly so easy was the fact that we didn’t have to use any power tools (though I leveraged an electric drill to unscrew the roofing panels, which is required to connect some of the wires).
 All of the panels interlock using wooden dowels, magnets and hooks.
 The only few screws we used were for the feet on the bottom of the floorboard and the door handle — nothing else required screws or nails.

 The one thing we should have done before putting everything together was to level the sauna floor.
-We decided to place the sauna on our lower patio, right next to the exterior wall of our basement, and I didn’t realize that the slab there is slightly slanted to allow water to run off and away from the house.
+We decided to place our first mPulse on our lower patio, right next to the exterior wall of our basement, and I didn’t realize that the slab there is slightly slanted to allow water to run off and away from the house.

 As a result, the bottom of the sauna cabin wasn’t level, making it more difficult to hang and adjust the glass door.
 Fortunately, we were able to fix that problem after the fact by using a couple of shims that we wedged between the slab and the feet.